kvutien/Project-Machu_Picchu_White_Paper_Tutorial2023/README_4.md

 console.log:
 Owner contract deployed by: 0x5B38Da6a701c568545dCfcB03FcB875f56beddC4
 ```
-Note the last 2 lines were printed out by the instruction `console.log` line 33.
+Note the last 2 lines were printed out by the instruction `console.log` in line 33.
 ``` js
         console.log("Owner contract deployed by:", msg.sender);
 ```